 Let’s set the scene: It was Game 1 of the 2008 NBA Finals, the Boston Celtics’ first trip since 1987.
 On the opposing side was their historical rival, the Los Angeles Lakers.
 It’s the first season of the Pierce, Kevin Garnett and Ray Allen big three.
 The TD Garden was buzzing.
 Kobe’s shot gave the Lakers a 62-58 advantage about five minutes into the third quarter.

 The sheer drama of the whole thing had me think we just witnessed a career-altering injury that shattered Boston’s title hopes.
 Turns out, the Truth was really gunning for the Oscar.

-With these type of injuries, guy’s traditionally fight through the pain to hobble off the court themselves.
-A wheelchair is never used 99.999999% of the time in this context.
+With these types of injuries, guys traditionally fight through the pain to hobble off the court themselves.
+A wheelchair is never used 99.999999 percent of the time in this context.
 Somehow, Pierce skipped back onto the court good to go not five minutes later?